-This is the perfect brand for the modern conscious consumer who is just as planet obsessed as Hemp Tailor.
-Their entire brand is focused around hemp and hemp-based fabrics in order to produce sustainably friendly clothing.
+This is the perfect fashion brand for the modern-conscious consumer who is just as planet obsessed as Hemp Tailor.
+Their entire brand is focused around hemp and sustainable hemp-based fabrics in order to produce eco-friendly clothing.
 We were extremely impressed with their denim collection.
 In particular, we love their classic denim jacket in black.
 It has max comfort without sacrificing the edgy look.

-Seeker is a brand that creates their clothing locally in Los Angeles—inspired by the utilitarian lifestyle of eastern spiritual cultures.
-The clothing is meant to let your body and mind feel free while wearing these clothes.
-Their Vet chino pants are one of our favorites picks.
+Seeker is a sustainable fashion brand that creates their clothing locally in Los Angeles—inspired by the utilitarian lifestyle of eastern spiritual cultures.
+Organic clothing is meant to let your body and mind feel free while wearing thee clothes.
+Their Vet chino pants are one of our favorite picks.
 It’s a woven pant made of a cotton/hemp blend.
 It has a minimalist aesthetic and a relaxed fit.

 Bohempia makes hemp sneakers and boots that are lightweight, flexible, breathable, and keep your feet dry and odor-free.
 They are truly one of the most unique hemp clothing brands we’ve found!
 The MILEK 2.0 Urban boot is one of our picks.
 It’s a sneaker boot, which makes it extremely versatile.
 Whether you’re going out for dinner, a walk, or just working around the house, this shoe will do nothing but enhance the experience and give you max comfort.